orbitalchicken/Roadmap/New.md

 	Language Settings under System locale -> labels Language and Region seem to be set (probably done by installation procedure).
 When I changed language to UK English and clicked Apply Sytem-Wide, it got messed up (labels changed to “No locale defined” as already mentioned at Cinnamon).
 So the problem is most likely with the Apply System-Wide procedure.
 	Cannot change default System Locale by Language settings.
 Thus it can be changed manually by text editor. (file: /etc/default/locale)
-	Fatal resolution problem with all 16.04 derivatives https://answers.launchpad.net/ubuntu/+question/292402 Banshee will not import media form folders causing hard locks, applies to both Mate and Cinn versions
+	Fatal resolution problem with all 16.04 derivatives https://answers.launchpad.net/ubuntu/+question/292402 Banshee will not import media form folders causing hard locks, applies to both Mate and Cinn versions (disable podcast plugin to fix this)
+	Tried adding support for iBus and FCITX (in Languages > Input Method) -> broken packages ‘Failed to retrieve share list from server’ networking to a shared epson x322 printer, it is no longer necessary to install epsons driver, I found out it wont install so used ‘printer-driver-escpr’ in synaptic. in mintupload when editing a (non working – e.g. the default “suggested”) account, without changing something (and therefore closing the window with the top right X) the next time i just get an empty tiny Properties-window! you have close the Upload Manager (just the window – not even necessary to restart mintupload) and it is working again.
+	Tray icons are black with mint-y themes.
+	Auto login fails.
+User is required to select their name from login window even though they are the only account on the machine and have been selected for auto login in mdm.
+Password is not required but bootup will not proceed until user clicks on his/her name.
+That is not auto login.

 Cinnamon Edition - last processed comment: #64
 ----------------------------------------------